Tackling the organizational, legal, regulatory, and financial issues related to health care delivery is not an easy job.

 • The educational commitment to become a health services manager

-• The licensure and accreditation requirements for becoming a health services manager
+• The licensure requirements for becoming a health services manager

 • Why you should consider a career as a health services manager

 The quick answer: A LOT.
-A health services manager—also referred to as a healthcare executive or healthcare administrator—not only coordinates the day-to-day operations of busy health care facilities but also helps those facilities stay up-to-date and compliant when it comes to the changing landscape of regulations and insurance.
+A health services manager—also referred to as a healthcare executive or healthcare administrator—coordinates the day-to-day operations of busy health care centers.
+They also help facilities stay up-to-date and compliant when it comes to regulations and insurance.

 Health services managers work in a variety of settings for a variety of employers, including: